mattsit/ph-machine-learning/README.md

-## Authors
-#### Aman Dhar, Rudra Mehta, Matthew Sit.
-All three of us are undergraduates in CS 189, completing this project for extra credit for Fall 2017.
-Rudra and Matthew submitted a more biological view on this topic for their final project for BioE 134, Genetic Design Automation.
-Some background research, data collection, and fundamental modeling approaches may overlap, but the written deliverables and area of analyses will be unique.
-Permission to submit a related project to 189 has been provided by the BioE 134 professor, John Christopher Anderson (jcanderson [at] berkeley.edu), as well as CS 189 professor, Anant Sahai (sahai [at] eecs.berkeley.edu).

 ## Abstract
 In this project, we apply several machine learning techniques and models for the purpose of classifying and estimating